orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

 AdriaArray - application
 -----------------------------
 The `Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_ lists the requirements to become an AdriaArray member.
-If your institution appears to be eligible to apply for membership, please contact `Petr Kolínský <mailto:thomas.meier@ifg.uni-kiel.de>`_ for further information.
+If your institution appears to be eligible to apply for membership, please contact `Petr Kolínský <mailto:petr.kolinsky@ig.cas.cz>`_ or `Thomas Meier <mailto:thomas.meier@ifg.uni-kiel.de>`_ for further information.

 AdriaArray - Contact
 -----------------------------